-GoDaddy Payments 2023: Card Processing Reviews & Complaints
+GoDaddy Payments Reviews & Complaints

 logo for godaddy payments

-GoDaddy Payments Rating
+About GoDaddy Payments

 GoDaddy is a large domain registrar that provides web hosting and other e-commerce services based in Scottsdale, Arizona.
 The giant domain registrar has been in business since 1997, but only offered merchant accounts for online businesses starting in January 2013.
 The company was originally partnered with First Data (Fiserv) and Frontstream to provide merchant accounts, but it has since launched its own proprietary payment service.
 In early 2019 GoDaddy acquired the point-of-sale company Poynt.
 Previously, GoDaddy offered payment processing for its web customers under the GoDaddy Merchant Services brand, but the company has relaunched its payment service under the new name.
 In 2023, GoDaddy partnered with Microsoft to make it possible to give and receive payments through Teams.